davshakya/cyanconnode_project/README.md

 Structured Output: The extracted data is organized into a structured format, making it easy to analyze and use.

 # Requirements
-Ensure you have Python 3.9.6 installed on your system.
-Additionally, you may need to install the required Python packages using the following command: pip install pandas
+Ensure you have Python 3.9.7 installed on your system.
+Additionally, you may need to install the required Python packages using the following command: pip install pandas or install all dependency via requirements.txt file

 # Run the script
 Navigate to the project directory: